bugzilla/bugzilla/docs/en/rst/api/core/v1/comment.rst

 Create Comments
 ---------------

 This allows you to add a comment to a bug in Bugzilla.
+All comments created via the API will be considered Markdown (specifically GitHub Flavored Markdown).

 **Request**